 LOCAL_PATH := $(call my-dir) include $(CLEAR_VARS) LOCAL_MODULE := libCtsSample_jni # don't include this package in any target LOCAL_MODULE_TAGS := optional LOCAL_SRC_FILES := list of source code files LOCAL_C_INCLUDES := $(JNI_H_INCLUDE) # Tag this module as a cts test artifact LOCAL_COMPATIBILITY_SUITE := cts LOCAL_SHARED_LIBRARIES := libnativehelper LOCAL_SDK_VERSION := current include $(BUILD_SHARED_LIBRARY)

-need to be modified to build the native code and depend on it, as shown
+project to build the native code and depend on it, as shown below:

 # All tests should include android.test.runner.
 LOCAL_JAVA_LIBRARIES := android.test.runner # Includes the jni code as a shared library LOCAL_JNI_SHARED_LIBRARIES := libCtsSample_jni # Include for InstrumentationCtsTestRunner LOCAL_STATIC_JAVA_LIBRARIES := ctstestrunner...
 LOCAL_SDK_VERSION := currentinclude $(BUILD_CTS_PACKAGE) #Tells make to look in subdirectories for more make files to include include $(call all-makefiles-under,$(LOCAL_PATH))